Thoppil Joppan

 Thoppil Joppan is a 2016 Indian Malayalam-language romantic comedy film directed by Johny Antony, starring Mammootty in the title role as a Kabaddi player.
-The film also features Mamta Mohandas, Andrea Jeremiah, Renji Panicker, Sudheer Sukumaran, Kaviyoor Ponnamma, Harisree Ashokan, Alancier Ley Lopez, Saju Navodaya and Sreejith Ravi among others.
+The film also features Mamta Mohandas, Andrea Jeremiah, Renji Panicker, Suresh Krishna, Kaviyoor Ponnamma, Harisree Ashokan, Alancier Ley Lopez, Saju Navodaya and Sreejith Ravi among others.

 Plot

 While Joppan's friends take a bath, each of them narrates a flashback concerning Joppan.
-Joppan is an adept Kabbadi player, and during an informal victory parade, he falls for Annie's beauty.
+Joppan is an adept kabaddi player, and during an informal victory parade, he falls for Annie's beauty.
 Annie, an estate supervisor's daughter, does not initially reciprocate Joppan's feelings, but Joppan attains her love by saving her younger brother's life.
 Their love becomes the talk of the town and Joppan's father reprimands him.
 Joppan renounces his family and locals, except Annie, and assures her that he will return for her after becoming an affluent man.

 In the course of time, Annie grows into a woman.
 Abruptly, Annie's father dies and Annie is taken to Mettupalayam by her kindred.
 Joppan returns to town and meets his friends.
 The Mercedes-Benz and the cash case are the proof of his affluent status.
 He asks for Annie and helplessly witnesses her marriage.
 Broken, he finds relief in alcohol.
 The friends finish the flashback and take a final dip in the lake.

-Joppan brings back his Kabbadi team and wins many trophies.
+Joppan brings back his kabaddi team and wins many trophies.
 Joppan and his friends pass the time by watching Dilwale Dulhania Le Jayenge and drinking.
 The vicar, a marriage broker, Joppan's mother and friends compel him to seek a bride.
 He at last consents but sees a girl with modern views.
 Later on in the parish, amidst a downpour, Maria sneaks into Joppan's umbrella and later witnesses his street duel with SI George Thomas, a law enforcement officer.
 Joppan and Maria then coincidentally meet each other in different ways.
 Joppan discovers qualities of Annie in Maria and falls for her.
 However, Joppan ends up helping her to elope with Thomaskutty.
 His friends and family believe that Joppan has married Maria, but when they acknowledge the truth, his desperate mother implores him to attend a retreat.
 Thus, Joppan and his friends go to a retreat centre.
 There, Joppan happens to meet Annie, but later discovers that she is with her fiancé, a physically challenged person.
 After attending Annie's marriage, Joppan angrily comes home, but is met with his mother's order to again visit a potential bride.
 Reluctantly, Joppan, the broker and his friends go to the girl's home and learns that the girl is Maria.
 She reveals that Thomaskutty was spineless and cowardly, unlike Joppan, and has left her in the church.
 In the climax Joppan and Maria confirm their marriage.